Thanks again for purchasing (or considering) a Leatherbound item!

 Note: The recommended care is performed before sending your item out, so there’s no need to do it yourself upon receipt.

-Chèvre, Sherpa, Sharkskin
+Chèvre, Sherpa, and Matte Sharkskin

 Pueblo